 HubSpot has also stated in their survey that 15% (vs 11.5%) of users make a purchase from their smart speaker at least once per month.
 On top of that – 30% of users have used their assistants to buy something online.

 And last but not least… 37% of people plan to buy a smart speaker for themselves or someone else within the next 6-12 months.

 We have now entered the era of voice search in 2019.
-With the numbers speaking for themselves, it is easy to see that voice search is the next big thing when it comes to SEO, and digital marketing as a whole.
+With the numbers speaking for themselves, it is easy to see that voice search is the next big thing when it comes to SEO and digital marketing as a whole.

 I guarantee we will start seeing some cool innovations across the web catering to voice searchers everywhere.
 What will Amazon do next to improve the shopping experience through Alexa?
-Will Google implement changes and updates that boosts its competition and help it stand its ground versus its competitors?
+Will Google implement changes and updates that boost its competition and help it stand its ground versus its competitors?